 3D CUSTOMIZER

 Milanese fashion tech startup ELSE Corp has developed an in-store solution for bespoke shoemaking.
-ELSE.shoes retail corner occupies less than 2 m and has a biometric scanner that produces a virtual prototype of the customer’s foot.
+The ELSE.shoes retail corner occupies less than 2 m2 and has a biometric scanner that produces a virtual prototype of the customer’s foot.
 A 3D boutique then allows the client to create personalized shoes by choosing design, materials, heel height and other characteristics.
-The customer can immediately try on the shoes in the virtual product configurator and send the design to the factory to be manufactured.
-The mass customization device is designed to lower stock and, hopefully, increase sales per square meter.
+The customer can immediately ‘try on’ the shoes in the virtual product configurator and send the design to the factory to be manufactured.
+The ‘mass customization’ device is designed to lower stock and, hopefully, increase sales per square meter.

 www.else-corp.com/else-shoes